What’s new in 2026

 Reporting Time Pay

-Tennessee has no reporting time pay laws that require employers to pay employees for attending a shift but not working any or all of the shift.
-Employers must pay employees for the hours they work.
+Tennessee has no reporting time pay laws (these require that employers pay employees for showing up for a shift regardless of whether they’re given work or sent home early).
+This means Tennessee employers are only legally required to pay employees for the hours they work.

 Employee Scheduling Laws